Etika: Channel terminations (2018–2019)

-Amofah continued to display erratic behavior throughout the rest of April.
-On April 29, after tweeting a vast quantity of cryptic messages, including homophobic and anti-semitic slurs which he later deleted, he blocked close friends of his and other YouTubers.
+Amofah's erratic behavior continued throughout the rest of April.
+On April 29, after tweeting a vast quantity of cryptic messages, including homophobic and anti-semitic slurs which he later deleted, he blocked close friends and other YouTubers.
 Later that day, he livestreamed himself being detained by police from his apartment to over 19,000 viewers on Instagram Live, after a concerned fan notified police about his tweets.
 Before his detainment, Amofah alternated between recording his reaction to the officers and the street outside which was surrounded by police vehicles, while refusing to allow officers to enter his apartment.
 Throughout the stream, he expressed his fear over the situation.
 Amofah also shouted phrases and quotes from his apartment window, including "The Revolution Will Not Be Televised".
 Lasting for 45 minutes and resulting in Amofah trending on Twitter, the stream culminated in the police escorting Amofah out of his apartment, after which he was carried on a stretcher and taken to a Brooklyn hospital in an ambulance.
 Amofah was soon released from the hospital, posting a picture of himself holding a release form which revealed his diagnosis of agitation.

 A day after the stream, Amofah was interviewed by the host of Internet news show DramaAlert, Daniel "Keemstar" Keem.
-In the interview, Amofah made various statements primarily referencing death and his views on the world, at one point mentioning that he was the "antichrist" and that he wanted to "purge all life".
+In the interview, Amofah made various statements primarily referencing death and his views on the world, at one point mentioning that he was the "antichrist" and wanted to "purge all life".
 Keem questioned whether Amofah's actions leading up to the interview were publicity stunts, and if Amofah had a genuine mental breakdown.
-Denying that his actions were a publicity stunt, Amofah later claimed that life was a "video game" and that "death means nothing"; Keem then asked Amofah if life is a simulation, "then why live?...
+Denying that his actions were a publicity stunt, Amofah later claimed that life was a "video game" and that "death means nothing".
+Keem then asked Amofah if life is a simulation, "then why live?...
 Just jump off a cliff?
 If it's just a simulation, who cares?"
 The interview climaxed with Amofah and Keem arguing for several minutes before Amofah abruptly left; Keem stated that Amofah blocked him on Twitter shortly after their call.
 The same day, Amofah posted a livestream of himself consuming raw eggs while making monkey noises, and then playing Super Smash Bros.
 Ultimate.